SportsAct/SportsAct/README.md

 * Login
 * Register - User signs up or logs into their account
    * Upon Download/Reopening of the application, the user is prompted to log in to gain access to their profile information to be properly matched with another person.
-   * or go to the register screen, where it can create an account
+   * or go to a register screen, where it can create an account
-* Looking fo games screen
+* Looking for games screen
-  * User can see the current public games or private friends games that are going to happen in the future
+  * Timeline of events is populated by SportsConnect users own events and their friends
 * Creating game screen
-    * User can create games or events for others to see
+    * User can create games or events for others to see and add time and date, sport being played, amount of users, and location of park.
-* Confirmation game created screen
-    * User can confirm the event that they created, and invit people to join that event
 * Messaging Screen - Chat for users to communicate (direct 1-on-1 or via group game)
    * Upon entering a group game, the user is going to be part of that group chat
-   * Also users can chat between them
+   * Also users who are invited or join can chat among themselves
 * Chat Screen
-   * Screen where user can see all chats he is part of
+   * Screen where user can see all chats he is apart of
 * Profile Screen
-   * Allows user to upload a photo and fill in sport information that is interesting to them and others, also you can manage your friends
+   * Screen where users profile picture, bio, location, friends, sport preference, username, and amount of miles willing to travel.
 * Edit profile screen
-    * Lets the user edit their profile
+    * Lets the user edit their profile such as uploading picture, changing their location, sport preference, bio, username, and amount of miles willing to travel
 * Settings Screen
    * Lets people change language, and app notification settings.